 - Type of studies Records should deal with co-creation or co-production with citizens during the design or implementation of public service delivery processes.
-The public sector was defined broadly as "those parts of the economy that are either in state ownership or under contract to the state, plus those parts that are regulated and/or subsidized in the public interest" (Flynn, 2007; p.
-2). - Topic of co-creation/co-production Records should contain the words co-creation or co-production in their title and/or abstract, in order to prevent mix-up with related concepts.
-We are aware that concepts exists which seems to refer to comparable or related phenomenon's like, public participation, co-management or interactive governance.
+The public sector was defined broadly as 'those parts of the economy that are either in state ownership or under contract to the state, plus those parts that are regulated and/or subsidized in the public interest' (Flynn 2007, 2). - Topic of co-creation/co-production Records should contain the words 'co-creation' or 'co-production' in their title and/or abstract, in order to prevent mixup with related concepts.
+We are aware that concepts exist, which seem to refer to comparable or related phenomenons such as public participation, co-management or interactive governance.
 However, the inclusion of these concepts would lead to an enormous increase in the number of records to be examined.
-For this study we screened 4716 records.
+For this study, we screened 4,716 records.
 The inclusion of for instance the concept [participation] would urge us to screen an extra 507,807 records (Scopus showed 265,079 hits on participation and ISI Web of Knowledge 242,728). - Type of participants The participants in the co-creation/co-production process should minimally be citizens (or their representatives) and public organizations (or their representatives).
 It is important to stress that we are interested in what happens when 'ordinary' citizens take over tasks which are traditionally delegated to public organizations.
 Therefore, we use the term 'citizens', and not for instance private organizations.
-The same goes for why we use 'citizens' and not 'end-users', since

-'end-users' may also refer to private companies and/or multinationals.
-Public organizations can refer to both individual civil servants as representatives of public organizations or public organizations in general.

-• Study design - Only empirical studies are eligible.
+The same goes for why we use 'citizens' and not 'end-users', since 'end-users' may also refer to private companies and/or multinationals.
+Public organizations can refer to both individual civil servants and representatives of public organizations in general. - Study design Only empirical studies are eligible.
 Since co-production and cocreation are often considered as 'magic concepts', our review aims to understand the empirical embedding of both concepts.
-Hence, we want to establish a more evidence based understanding of the added value of co-production/co-creation (Pawson, 2006).
-We included all kinds of research designs into our review (case-studies, questionnaires, experiments etc.)
+Hence, we want to establish a more evidence-based understanding of the added value of co-production/co-creation (Pawson 2006).
+We included all kinds of research designs into our review (case studies, questionnaires, experiments etc.)